sophiagu/RLF/README.md

 - `APTEnv`: A custom env for a single factor Arbitrage Pricing Theorem model.
 - `DeltaHedgingEnv`: A custome env for delta hedging a European Call option with fixed strike and expiration.

-The folder `Scripts` contains:
+The DRL agent lives the folder `Scripts`:
-- `run_baselines_agent.py`: It implements `PPO2` from `stable-baselines`.
+- `run_baselines_agent.py`: It implements the `PPO2` algorithm from `stable-baselines`.
 I chose `PPO2` because it combines ideas from both `A2C` and `TRPO`.
 More importantly, it supports continuous action/observation space, recurrent policy, and multi processing, which are desired properties for the common problems in trading.

 ### Prerequisites
 ```